Makr91/zoneweaver-api/docs/guides/authentication.md

 ## Overview

-The ZoneWeaver API uses Bearer token authentication with API keys.
+The ZoneweaverAPI uses Bearer token authentication with API keys.
 All requests must include a valid API key in the Authorization header.

 ## API Key Format

-ZoneWeaver API keys use the following format:
+ZoneweaverAPI keys use the following format:
 ```
 wh_[random_string]
 ```